lizhanmit/learning-notes/spark-note/spark-note.md

 - For action operations, accumulator updates in each task will only be applied once even if the task restarts.
 - For transformation operation, each task’s update may be applied more than once if tasks or job stages are re-executed.
+- Accumulator updates are not guaranteed to be executed when made within a lazy transformation because of lazy evaluation.

 ---